jared-smith-kr/Typescript-Lightning-Talks/talks/refactoring-types/README.md

 ## Use Your Best Judgement

-So when should you change the types and when should you use `Exculde`, `Omit`, `Pick` and friends instead?
+So when should you take the additive compositional approach and change the types and when should you use the subtractive approach of `Exculde`, `Omit`, `Pick` and friends instead?
 Condsider:

 1. Clarity. `Exclude<ReactNode, null | undefined>` is clearer than `string | number | boolean | ReactElement | Iterable<ReactNode> | ReactPortal` even though they mean the same thing.
 2. Reuse.
 If I pull `{ a: string, b: string }` apart into `{ a: string }` and `{ b: string }` because I just want `a` can I reuse the pieces?
 Or just use `Pick`?